MAY DAY TRIVIA

 The May Ox

-For many years the effigy of an ox was trundled on May Morning over Aristotle Bridge in North Oxford.
+Between 1989 and 2012 the effigy of an ox was trundled on May Morning over Aristotle Bridge in North Oxford.
 This was the creation of sculptor Michael Black who carved the Emperors' Heads on Broad Street.
 A maiden was selected to ride the beast, and comical representations of the Emperors' Heads were carried on poles.
-There was also a beery breakfast known as Black's Treat.
-Eynsham Morris presided over the revels which continued until 2019 when the sculptor died.
-A last May Morning event was held that year in Black's honour, and there are no current plans for a further appearance.
+There followed a beery breakfast known as Black's Treat.
+Eynsham Morris and Headington Quarry presided over the revels.
+Michael Black died in 2019 and a last May Morning event was held that year in his honour.
+There are no current plans for a further appearance.

 Video Tim Healey (2019)